Welcome, Reader Friend! We pray this D.I. Telbat Christian short story blesses you.

 Jake chuckled as he guided them toward a distant light.
 Even though their bodies were cold, their hearts were warmed by knowing they had delivered God’s Word and helped persecuted believers to safety this night.

-Subscribe here to receive FREE weekly short stories, or related posts, news of D.I.
-Telbat’s current and upcoming novels, and subscriber gift, “Between the Pages: Other COIL Stories.”
+Subscribe here to receive FREE short stories, or related posts including D.I.
+Telbat’s novel news of current and upcoming books, challenges for today’s Christians, and subscriber gift “Three For Free.”
+Come join the weekly adventure!